 The latest array of programs includes graduate degrees in health informatics and graphic design as well as bachelor's degrees in worship leadership, early childhood education and electrical engineering.
 Enrollment in electrical engineering exceeded expectations in Fall 2015 with 25 students taking classes.
 The first of its type in the USA, the MC doctorate in professional counseling enrolls 120 students.
 So far, there are 60 graduates.
 Other stellar graduate programs are thriving.
-MC's online MBA program is rated the No. 1 best value among Christian colleges in the USA in 2015.
-The rating comes from http://ChristianUniversitiesOnline.org.
-The MC School of Law in downtown Jackson is marking its 40th anniversary in 2015-16.
-MC Law is led by Dean Wendy Scott.
-The NYU Law graduate is the first African-American dean of MC Law School in its history.
+MC's online MBA program was rated the No. 1 best value among Christian colleges in the USA in 2015.
+The rating comes from ChristianUniversitiesOnline.org.

 Mississippi College's extensive list of building projects includes a new front entrance to Robinson-Hale Stadium, a new soccer complex, and baseball facility.
-New athletic facilities will help as MC transitions to NCAA Division II athletics.
+New athletic facilities helped MC return to NCAA Division II athletics in July 2016.
 Returning to the Birmingham-based Gulf South Conference began in Fall 2014.
 Adding to the building renaissance: a three-story parking garage, a prayer garden outside Alumni Hall, and a bookstore next-door to Pimento's café in Olde Town Clinton.
 Overlooking MC's hometown on a hilltop, sits the Phillips House, a new residence for the MC president.
-A generous lead gift from MC Foundation Board President and university trustee Dr. Don Phillips and his wife, Sue, made construction possible.
-The four-bedroom residence will be extensively used to entertain Mississippi College faculty, staff, students, alumni and other guests.
 The new medical sciences building opened in January 2013 and includes classrooms, a cadaver lab and the latest research facilities.
-Other major improvements include the addition of the East Campus, formerly the old Clinton Junior High property, and a makeover for Self -Hall, home of the MC School of Business.
+Other major improvements include the addition of the East Campus, formerly the old Clinton Junior High property, and a makeover for Self Hall, home of the MC School of Business.